Supermagnum/double-dip/README.md

 A good set of headphones or ear protection with built in speakers will keep out unwanted sounds or noise.

 Should also work nice with hydrophones.
 PZT-5H tubes is best for that.
-You want more gain, 35 or 40 dB for that.
 In case of a hydrophone it's possible to have the hydrophone attached with a long cable and the amplifier/buffer circuit close to the piezoelectric elements.
 It's of course extremely important that the circuit board and connections are absolutely waterproof.
 A marine silicon filled container or inside the hydrophone bulb is OK.

 Some interesting ideas can be found in: https://github.com/Supermagnum/piezo-balanced/blob/main/Barlow-et-al-2008-HydrophoneConstruction_TM-417.pdf